xpetersauer/DNA-Origami-Cell-Analysis/README.md

-# Analyze your DNA Origami Distribution on Your Cell Microscopy Images
+# Analyze your DNA Origami Distribution on Your Cell Images
 This repository was my Spring 2022 Project: A Data Visualizer for DNA Origami Distribution for Non-expert audiences.

 # Acknowledgements: